This triangle brain teaser isn’t new, but it had me arguing with co-workers all day.

-There’s nothing quite like a maddening math problem, mind-bending optical illusion, or twisty logic puzzle to halt all productivity in the Popular Mechanics office.
+There’s nothing quite like a maddening math problem, mind-bending optical illusion, or twisty logic puzzle to halt all productivity.
 We’re curious people by nature, but we also collectively share a stubborn insistence that we’re right, dammit, and so we tend to throw work by the wayside whenever we come upon a problem with several seemingly possible solutions.

 This triangle brain teaser isn’t new—shoutout to Popsugar for unearthing it a couple years ago—but based on some shady Internet magic, the tweet below reappeared in my feed today and kick-started a new debate on our staff-wide Slack channel, a place traditionally reserved for workshopping ideas, but instead mostly used for yelling about other stuff that we occasionally turn into content.

 Because I’m a masochist, I drew the triangle again and asked everyone on staff to promptly drop what they were doing and attempt to solve the simple question: How many triangles can you find?

 I’ll spare you the full conversation—trust me, nobody wants to see that—but the team’s responses ranged all over the place.
 Some editors saw four triangles.
 Others saw 12.
 A few saw 6, 16, 22.
 Even more saw 18.
 One wiseguy counted the triangles in the As in the question itself, while another seemed to be having an existential crisis: “None of these lines are truly straight, just curves—thus you cannot define any of them as a triangle,” he said.
 “There are no triangles in this photo.
 Life has no meaning.”

 We then posed the problem to our Instagram followers, whose replies also ran the gamut, from 5 to 14 to 37.
 While we acknowledge the high probability of trolling here, it’s clear that people respond to the problem many different ways.